 Caring for your product

-- Dust furniture with a slightly damp soft lint-free cloth.
-Wipe dry with a dry soft cloth in the direction of the wood grain.
+- Dust your furniture with a lint-free cloth in the direction of the wood grain.
 Do this often as dust if left can have an abrasive, sandpaper like effect on your furniture

-- A few times a year, when you feel the furniture is dry and needs it, apply a high quality furniture polish with a clean soft cloth.
+- Solid woods can be polished a couple of times a year or when you feel the furniture is dry and needs it.
 We suggest a dab of Woodoc liquid furniture wax.
-Be warned, a little goes a very long way so use sparingly.
+Use sparingly, a little goes a long way.

 Dos and don'ts